DJFiya/custom-vector-library/README.md

 # Mathematical Vectors Library

 A Python library implementing a fully-featured mathematical vector class using Python's dunder (magic) methods.
-This library is designed for intuitive and Pythonic manipulation of vectors, supporting comparison, type conversion, and more.
+This library is designed for intuitive and Pythonic manipulation of vectors, supporting comparison, arithmetic, type conversion, and more.

 ## Features